 AmeriCorps is a voluntary civil society program supported by the U.S. federal government, foundations, corporations, and other donors engaging adults in public service work with a goal of “helping others and meeting critical needs in the community.”
 Members commit to full-time or part-time positions offered by a network of nonprofit community organizations and public agencies, to fulfill assignments in the fields of education, public safety, health care, and environmental protection.
 The program is often seen as a domestic Peace Corps.
 It employs more than 75,000 Americans in intensive service each year.
 AmeriCorps is an initiative of the Corporation for National and Community Service (CNCS).
 It was created under President Bill Clinton by the National and Community Service Trust Act of 1993.

-GMCG is now recruiting new half-term members for the 2024 summer season.
+beginning on or about May 20th, 2024.
 Read the position descriptions HERE and apply online through the Lakes Region Conservation Corps website HERE.

 Meet the 2024 GMCG AmeriCorps members!